A Closed-Form Transition Density Expansion for Elliptic and Hypo-Elliptic SDEs: Closed-Form Transition Density Expansion

 We introduce semi-groups $\{P_t^\theta\}_{t \ge 0}$ and $\{\bar{P}_t^{\theta, z} \}_{t \ge 0}$ associated with the Markov processes $\{X_t\}_{t \ge 0}$ and $\{\bar{X}_t^{\theta, z}\}_{t \ge 0}$, respectively as follows:

 for $\varphi : \mathbb{R}^N \to \mathbb{R}$ and $(t, x, \theta) \in (0, \infty) \times \mathbb{R}^N \times \Theta$.
 For notational simplicity, we introduce:

 where we recall that $\mathscr{L}_\theta$ is the generator associated with the target SDE, given in (\ref{eq:generator}).
-The first steps in the derivation of our CF-expansion are provided in the following two results.
+The first steps in the derivation of our CF-expansion are provided in the following two results whose proofs are provided in Appendices \ref{app:pf_aux_1} and \ref{app:pf_aux_2}:

 \begin{lemma} Let $t > 0$, $x,y \in \mathbb{R}^N$ and $\theta \in \Theta$.
 Also, let $\varphi \in C^\infty (\mathbb{R}^N; \mathbb{R})$.
 It holds that:

 \end{lemma} \begin{lemma} Let $0 < s < t$, $\theta \in \Theta$ and $z, x, y \in \mathbb{R}^N$.
 Then it holds that, for any $K \in \mathbb{N}$,